-Period of Performance Start and End Dates: January 1, 2021 - January 31, 2022 Project Description:
+Period of Performance Start and End Dates: 1/1/2021 - 1/31/2022

+Project Description:

-The purpose of this contract agreement is to provide a Department of Housing Stability (HOST) subaward for \$680,000.
-These funds will be provided to CATHOLIC CHARITIES AND COMMUNITY SERVICES OF THE ARCHDIOCESE OF DENVER, INC. (CC), to be utilized for the Emergency Solutions Grant-Corona Virus (ESG-CV), Emergency Shelter program.
-The services described in this contract will be provided at the Rodeway Inn Shelter.
-ESG-CV funds are to be used to prevent, prepare for, and respond to the coronavirus pandemic (COVID-19) among individuals and families who are homeless or receiving homeless assistance; and to support additional homeless assistance and homelessness prevention activities to mitigate the impacts of COVID-19
+The purpose of this contract agreement is to provide a Department of Housing Stability (HOST) subaward for \$932,358.00.
+These funds will be provided to The Colorado Coalition for the Homeless ("CCH") to be utilized for the Emergency Solutions Grant-Corona Virus, Emergency Shelter program.
+These ESG-CV activities are awarded by HOST to prevent the spread of COVID-19 among people experiencing homelessness.